mfreiholz/humble-tree-library/README.md

 Rules to contribute
 ===================
-#1 Keep it simple and readable.
+1. Keep it simple and readable.
-#2 Use well explaining comments in header files.
+2. Use well explaining comments in header files.

 Code style
 ==========
-Tab: No tabs, only spaces.
+No tabs, only spaces (Ident=2).
-Ident: 2

 Dependencies